UML-Embedded/uml-embedded.github.io/_posts/2021-07-26-linux_basics.md

 On the next page you will have a menu where you can drag the divider to determine how much of your hard drive space you will give to Ubuntu.

 <img src="/assets/images/posts/tutorials/linux_basics/ubuntu_partition_size.png" alt="Ubuntu Partition Type" width="700">
-Technically 10 GB is enough, I reccomend you use atleast 25 GB if you have the space, and in all honesty I would reccomend 100 GB if you never want to worry about this again.
+Technically 10 GB is enough, I reccomend you use atleast 25 GB if you have the space, and in all honesty I would recommend 250 GB if you never want to worry about this again.
 As long as your hard drive has the space I recommend making a fairly large install partition.

+If you intend to develop for Xilinx FPGAs on your Linux machine you'll need a huge amount of storage space for their IDE.
+I'm talking nearly 70 GB for that alone.
+You can thank Xilinx for making horrible software that is as bloated as that.

 Once you've determined a size that works for you, and does not interfere with the storage space you need for your Windows drive go ahead and click install now